Giant Magazine, 2007

-A long, skinny German of 44, with a receding chin and baggy, tortoise eyes, Benedikt Taschen rather enjoys his reputation as the bad boy of the art book world.
+A long, skinny German of 46, with a receding chin and baggy, tortoise eyes, Benedikt Taschen rather enjoys his reputation as the bad boy of the art book world.
 When your catalogue makes bedfellows of the Lutheran Bible and books about foot fetishism, then a little notoriety is to be expected.
-And it works - a dollop of sex has seen Taschen through from his start publishing comics at the age of 18 in Cologne Germany, right up to his current market dominance with offices in London, Paris, Madrid, Tokyo and Los Angeles and annual sales of 15 million books.
+And it works – a dollop of sex has seen Taschen through from his start publishing comics at the age of 18 in Cologne Germany, right up to his current market dominance with offices in London, Paris, Madrid, Tokyo and Los Angeles.
 The cover of his very first publication, a comic book, showed a voluptuous nude blonde in high heels.
 Taschen then married a leggy blonde called Angelika (they’re now divorced) who in 1993 appeared nude in a Publishers’ Weekly advertisement.
-And so long as his head office was in Cologne - he since moved it in 2002 to Los Angeles - visitors were greeted in the boardroom by a huge, photographically accurate Jeff Koons painting of the artist humping his porn star wife La Ciccolina.
+And so long as his head office was in Cologne – he since moved it to New York, and then in 2002 to Los Angeles – visitors were greeted in the boardroom by a huge, photographically accurate Jeff Koons painting of the artist humping his porn star wife La Ciccolina.

 “There’s a tradition of amateur bookmaking from the 18th and19th centuries,” he says.
 “Amateur didn’t have a negative connotation then.
 It just meant someone who does something for love, not money – mainly the aristocracy from England who made books about elephant hunting in northern India just to make the greatest book on the subject.
 I wanted to find out how you can use state of the art technology to do not just 100 copies, but say, 10,000 copies.
 So to combine modern technology with a century old tradition.”